makersacademy/airport_challenge/README.md

 end
 ```
 If I can change these tests to take into account `@weather.stormy?` it should pass all tests and run in irb without a problem.

+## Further updating
+* I would change the takeoff method to delete planes at their index position rather than removing only the last plane to enter the hanger.
+* I would allow the planes to have specific inputted names to allow for easier identification when in the hanger, flying and taking off eg: `plane = Plane.new("Qantas")`.